Nantes: Industries

-Outlawed by the French Revolution, the slave trade re-established itself as Nantes' major source of income in the first decades of the 19th century.
+Outlawed by the French Revolution, the slave trade re-established itself as Nantes's major source of income in the first decades of the 19th century.
 It was the last French port to conduct the illegal Atlantic trade, continuing it until about 1827.
 The 19th-century slave trade may have been as extensive as that of the previous century, with about 400,000 slaves deported to the colonies.
 Businessmen took advantage of local vegetable production and Breton fishing to develop a canning industry during the 1820s, but canning was eclipsed by sugar imported from Réunion in the 1840s and 1850s.
 Nantes tradesmen received a tax rebate on Réunion sugar, which was lucrative until disease devastated the cane plantations in 1863.

 By the mid-19th century, Le Havre and Marseille were the two main French ports; the former traded with America and the latter with Asia.
 They had embraced the Industrial Revolution, thanks to Parisian investments; Nantes lagged behind, struggling to find profitable activities.
 Nostalgic for the pre-revolutionary golden age, the local elite had been suspicious of political and technological progress during the first half of the 19th century.
 In 1851, after much debate and opposition, Nantes was connected to Paris by the Tours–Saint-Nazaire railway.

 Nantes became a major industrial city during the second half of the 19th century with the aid of several families who invested in successful businesses.
 In 1900, the city's two main industries were food processing and shipbuilding.
 The former, primarily the canning industry, included the biscuit manufacturer LU and the latter was represented by three shipyards which were among the largest in France.
 These industries helped maintain port activity and facilitated agriculture, sugar imports, fertilizer production, machinery and metallurgy, which employed 12,000 people in Nantes and its surrounding area in 1914.
 Because large, modern ships had increased difficulty traversing the Loire to reach Nantes, a new port in Saint-Nazaire had been established at the mouth of the estuary in 1835.
 Saint-Nazaire, primarily developed for goods to be transhipped before being sent to Nantes, also built rival shipyards.
 Saint-Nazaire surpassed Nantes in port traffic for the first time in 1868.
 Reacting to the growth of the rival port, Nantes built a 15 km canal parallel to the Loire to remain accessible to large ships.
 The canal, completed in 1892, was abandoned in 1910 because of the efficient dredging of the Loire between 1903 and 1914.